architect/arc.codes/src/views/docs/en/about/contribute.md

 ## Agreement to the Architect Code of Conduct

-By participating in and contributing to the Architect community — including, but not limited to its open source projects, any related online venues such as GitHub, Slack, and in-person events, etc. — you agree to the Architect Code of Conduct.
+By participating in and contributing to the Architect community — including, but not limited to its open source projects, any related online venues such as GitHub, Discord, and in-person events, etc. — you agree to the Architect Code of Conduct.

 Lack of familiarity with this Code of Conduct is not an excuse for not adhering to it.